Philippines Investigator Advisory

 1. Never use a “company” with no business address or phone number.

 Perhaps the easiest way to distinguish the real investigation firm from the local individual or shady operation is to check their contact us page.
 A real investigation company has a secure contact us page on their website, with a business address and phone.
 In addition, a legitimate investigator will be happy to provide clients with a direct telephone number.
 If any given investigator refuses to provide this information, look elsewhere.
-Due to the high risk for fraud and incompetence, be skeptical and ask for references.
+Due to the high risk for fraud and incompetence, be skeptical.

 2. If it’s too cheap, it’s probably too good to be true.